FernandoBasso/devhowto/cmdline/aws-vault-bash-prompt.md

 :::

 :::{tip}
-You might have your own bash setup with `.bashrc`, `.bash_profile` and maybe some other bash related files that are sourced from one or both of those two main files.
+You might have your own bash setup with `~/.bashrc`, `~/.bash_profile` and maybe some other bash related files that are sourced from one or both of those two main files.
 That said, to get started with the next examples, adding the code to either `~/.bashrc` or `~/.bash_profile` should be fine.
 :::

 With that knowledge in mind, we can write a bash function similar to this one: